JMiller7334/Game-Client-Server-Animation-System/README.md

 + **function stopRides(rideName: String)** --Stop rides: Halts a ride from running for this client.
 Rides will appear as if they haven't been started.

 +  **function syncRides()** --Synces all rides back with the server so that what this client sees is consistent with what other clients see in the game.
-  + + **Sync behavior:** Rides with final animation tweens already running will be placed in a finished/not started state (no animation run).
-All rides first animation tween is skipped and the ride will placed at its goal.
+  + + **Sync behavior:** Rides with final tween animation already running will be placed in a finished/not started state (no animation run).
+Rides with tween animations will have their first tween animation skipped and the ride will placed at its tween goal.
 The final tween will play if applicable.
 Note: coroutines for rides being synced are created here.

 +  **function createRideThread(rideName: String)** --This function handles coroutines for each ride when they start.